Auto Mechanic

 What's the least busy day of the week to bring a car into a mechanic?

-Asked by JoJo77 almost 12 years ago
+Asked by JoJo77 over 12 years ago

 That will really depend on the shop.
 We are open Monday-Friday 7am-6pm, and Saturday 7-4.
 I would say that Tuesday and Wednesday are the slowest days of the week.
 It feels like around 3pm is the slowest time of the day.
 I don't really have the hard numbers to back that up.
 It is more of a feeling.
 That is just my dealer.
 You can bet that most service departments will be really busy every morning, during lunch hours and right at the end of the day.
 We are usually really busy Fridays, Saturdays, and Monday mornings.